lk16/dotfiles/README.md

 The script is written such that it can be run again if parts of the installation steps are added, without creating any duplicate files or having other ugly side-effects.
 The script never removes any files.

+## Setup white noise hotkey
+Configure this command with your prefered hotkey: `bash -ci 'noise'`

 ## Tools
 These are run with `tools <command>`.
 * `check-common-tools`: check if my commonly used tools are installed